Sk3pz/delta_lima/README.md

 Currently working on: ❔
 Planned but not done: ❌

-❔ Secure connections between client and server
+✔️ Secure connections between client and server
+❌ Login / Signup
+❌ Messaging
 ❌ Group chats
 ❌ Desktop app with custom GUI
 ❌ image sharing